EuropeanUniversityFoundation/power-middleware/README.md

 ### Troubleshooting

-Sometimes the above steps are not enough.
+Sometimes the steps above are not enough.
+Therefore, you would need to enable *Phusion Passenger* for *nginx*.

-You would need to enable *Phusion Passenger* with *nginx*.
-On the *nginx* settings of your sever add the code written below:
+On the *nginx* settings of your server add the code written below:

     passenger_enabled on;